jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-5/chapter-2a.md

 On the contrary, those who were brought up in violence, licentiousness, falsehood, and injustice lose=
 - some sense of the impropriety of such conduct, and
-- all sense of=
+- all sense of:
   - its dreadful enormity, or
   - the vengeance and punishment due to it.

 Custom has rendered it habitual to them.
 They regard it as the way of the world.
 It is something which may or must be practised to hinder us from being the dupes of our own integrity.

-13  Fashion too will sometimes give reputation to a certain degree of disorder.
+{{< s v="13" >}} Fashion too will sometimes give reputation to a certain degree of disorder.
 On the contrary, it can disapprove of qualities which deserve esteem.

 In Charles II's reign, a degree of licentiousness was the characteristic of a liberal education.
-According to those times, it=
+According to those times, it:
 - was connected with generosity, sincerity, magnanimity, loyalty, and
 - proved that the person was a gentleman and not a puritan.

 On the other hand, the severity of manners and regularity of conduct were altogether unfashionable.
 They were connected with cant, cunning, hypocrisy, and low manners.

 To superficial minds, the vices of the great seem always agreeable.
-They connect them with=
+They connect them with:
 - the splendour of fortune, and
-- many superior virtues which they ascribe to their superiors=
+- many superior virtues which they ascribe to their superiors:
   - the spirit of freedom and independency, and
   - frankness, generosity, humanity, and politeness.